Digital Audio Workstations (DAWs)

 The Best DAW is the One You Know the Best

 I've been writing and recording songs to a computer since 1989 or so.
-I've standardized on Logic Pro on OS X for most of my work, although I've worked with many versions of Cubase on many versions of Windows, and Pro Tools on either platform.
+I've standardized on Logic Pro X for most of my songwriting and production, although I've worked with many versions of Cubase and Pro Tools as well.

 My first experience recording music on a Mac was back in college using Opcode EZ Vision and Deluxe Music Construction Set.
 EZ Vision was pretty cool, and since all the hot stars at the time were using Vision, I upgraded after graduation and used Vision through the mid-1990's.
 I actually have a surprisingly small back-catalog of songs recorded in MIDI; this is probably because of my switch to guitar in 1993 and focusing on writing simpler, more pop-inspired music.
 I'm a far better keyboardist than guitarist though, and my weak guitar chops limited the chords and keys that I could play.
 A bunch of the bands I've been in have been more rock-focused, but my own material doesn't necessarily fit that description.

 In 2016, I upgraded to a 2009 Mac Pro with dual quad-core Xeons (8 cores).
 I've since upgraded to dual 6-core Xeons with hyperthreading, so it now has 24 ocres of processing powwer.
 The expansion capacity of the Mac Pro model is what jazzes me the most.
 8 slots for RAM (I'm running 32gb) and 4 bays for SATA drives (I'm running OS's back to 10.11) means it's easier to upgrade as one's needs require.
 Apple's latest iMac Pro is probably faster for single core performance, but I'm ok with not spending $8000 for a non-expandable computer.